-This free crochet pattern/tutorial will walk you through making the finished gift jar as seen above.
-You can vary it in many ways for many occasions.
+Crochet jar tops are great for topping off your jar gifts for any occasion.
+This free crochet pattern/tutorial will walk you through making the finished gift jar top as seen below.
+You can vary it in many ways for many occasions and for any size jar top.
 I’ll talk about some variations at the end.

 Jar of your choice filled with dry mix, pickles, buttons, whatever you want to give!

-Label ~ if it is needed.
-This jar has a label I printed that I wrap all the way around the jar.
+Label – if it is needed.
+The jar in the photos has a label I printed that I wrapped all the way around the jar.
 You could also use a smaller sticker label.

-You will need to crochet a flat circle for your jar top.
-You can find tutorials for sc, hdc, and dc flat circles in this Stitchopedia post:
+First, you will need to crochet a flat circle for your jar top.
+You can find tutorials for sc, hdc, and dc flat circles in this Stitchopedia post: https://jessieathome.com/stitchopedia-flat-circles-in-single-half-double-and-double-crochet/

 I recommend making the hdc or dc version, as it will be easier to run the tie string though those.
 If you make the sc version, you can determine which round will have the tie string and replace every other sc with a ch in that round.
 You can try changing colors every round to make stripes, or even using a decorative stitch for the last round.